What equipment will I need?

 In EEE a lot of the applications are fairly lightweight in their computational demands and so performance isn’t a big issue, but the ability to interface to external hardware is important.
 So, what are the key things you need to consider when buying your computer?

 Ram is probably the most important specification you meet.
 Ram allows you to work with large files and and/or have multiple applications open at the same time.
 8 gigabytes is really the minimum you should go for.
-16 gigabytes is great, 32 gigabytes is probably overkill!
+16 gigabytes should be the starting point, 32 gigabytes is probably overkill!

 Processor has a big impact on the speed of things, and i5 will usually suffice.
 Though if you need something more powerful, we tend to provide virtual computers for you that are well beyond the specification you could afford.
 So, although nice, a faster processor like an i7 or i9 is not as important.

 Storage on a hard drive allows you to have more software installed and still be able to save your files directly on the PC.
-You can go a lot bigger than 256 gigabytes, but I wouldn't recommend going any smaller, as you might not get all the software you want on the machine.
+You can go a lot bigger than 256 gigabytes, but it's not recommend to go any smaller, as you might not get all the software you want on the machine.
 SSD solid state drives are quicker, smaller, and more reliable than their predecessors.
 Although SSD is not critical it will keep your laptop current for longer.
 You will have access to a significant amount of cloud-based storage as well which should always be used to back up everything you do.

 Screen size.
 You will be spending a lot of your time on your laptop and screen size makes everything much easier and quicker.
 You may at a later date decide you want a second monitor to give you more screen real-estate as this really improves productivity.
 It's easy to think but the biggest screen is the best option but remember “portability”.
 A large screen means a large laptop and you will have to carry this into university each day.